Moving to Dubai from the UK? Here’s everything you need to know

 This retirement visa scheme grants eligible expats a five-year residency visa.

-Now that you know all about moving to Dubai from the UK, don’t forget to check out the properties for rent in Dubai to find your perfect home!
+Now that you know all about the process, don’t forget to check out the properties for rent in Dubai to find your perfect home!

 Disclaimer: Visa rules are subject to change and can vary from company to company.
 To get up-to-date information on visa procedures and fees, please contact your employer/sponsor.